biggie-boss/LoreRim/README.md

 - Azura devotee also gets Necrotic Spells up to 30% stronger.
 - Baan Dar Follower reworked to up to 50% Better sale prices to fences and gain 10% movement speed and 100 armor rating while sneaking.
 Baan Daar devotee ability additionally gives Skooma no longer can kill you.
 - Clavicus Vile: Follower grants 20% stronger conjuration spells (buff).
 Devotee: (additionally) Most teleport spells are 50% cheaper (blink, traversal, mark and recall, etc).
 This should help with physically getting to your pact locations.
-- Dibella Follower rework: 10% more damage and stronger spells when you have lovers comfort and an ally in combat or when you have 2 or more allies.
+- Dibella Follower rework: Take 20% less (physical and magical) damage when you have lovers comfort and an ally in combat or when you have 2 or more allies.
 Devotee ability addon - Illusion spells are 15% stronger or longer lasting, twice that for charm, rally and command spells.
 - Hermaeus Black Books halved in effect (kinda insane that they're permanent).
 Also the spell cost reduction is now 5% stronger spells.
 Devotee also gets 20% stronger entropic spells.
 - Hoonding, fixed incorrect calculation of follower ability
 - Jephre changed follower and devotee 2nd tier to be out of combat OR outdoors (so you can be in combat outdoors).
 Follower ability gets 200% stronger bonus from eating meat but no benefit from most other food.
 It took forever to add meat keywords onto all meat in the game, let me know if I missed some.